WangYH-BUPT/NLP-PyTorch/README.md

 > Code by Tae Hwan Jung, **modify and analysis by WangYH-BUPT**

-> **Due to misalignment and other problems during the markdown compilation process of Github.
-Therefore, there will be typesetting problems in the markdown source code in all `README.md` files, and this typesetting is only to better present the content and correct code typesetting.
-Not an accidental typo!
+> **Due to problems such as misalignment during the compilation of Github's markdown.
+All `README.md` files will have typesetting problems, but this is not a fault of the markdown source code, so it can be compiled with local markdownpad by cloning to the local, and the result is correct!
 The process code in `README.md` is for reference only, mainly `.py` source code.**

 ### Contents: